KrishnaVCherukupalli/Big_Data_Final_Proj/README.txt

 Lohith Danda

-Purpose: The purpose of our project is to create a full-featured personal finance web application that allows users to track income, expenses, budgets, savings goals, recurring transactions, and more.
-It is built using Python (Flask) for the backend and Microsoft SQL Server for the database.
+Project Overview :The Expense Tracker Web Application is a full-featured personal finance management tool built with a Python Flask backend and Microsoft SQL Server as the database.
+The application empowers users to track income, expenses, budgets, savings goals, and manage recurring transactions—all from a user-friendly web interface.
+This project aims to demonstrate proficiency in full-stack development, database integration, and personal finance concepts through a real-world application.

 TECHNOLOGY STACK:
 ---------------------------------------------------------------------